The ins-and-outs of a career in truck driving!

 The cost of tuition varies by the program.
 Costs will also vary depending on an individual's qualifications for any financial assistance.
 GDA Admissions staff will work with students to determine their eligibility, and then help them apply for financial aid.
 For more information, check out our Financial Aid page, or contact us for available options.

-We understand that people might need to maintain their current careers while training at GDA, that's why we offer Online CDL training and weekend courses.
-These classes start regularly so don't hesitate to register today!
+We understand that people might need to maintain their current careers while training at GDA, that's why we offer weekend courses.
+These classes start regularly, so don't hesitate to register today!

 GDA has job placement services to help students find positions with the nation's top trucking companies.
 The carriers stop by GDA regularly, putting on presentations and allowing Q&A sessions from people interested in their companies.
 Recruiter visits happen regularly, so make sure to watch our events calender for dates that might interest you!